Our Legal Victory to End Harms of Muslim Ban: Read the news

 Surveillance, Profiling, and Immigration Barriers

 The ACLU created a pamphlet about people’s rights if you are stopped by the police, immigration agents, or the FBI.
-You can read the pamphlet in English, Farsi, Indonesian Bahasa, Somali, Tagalog, Urdu, Chinese, and Arabic.
+You can read the pamphlet in English, Farsi, Indonesian, Bahasa, Somali, Tagalog, Urdu, Chinese, and Arabic.

 Our team also created a resource with ACLU and CAIR to help community members know your rights if the FBI contacts you or knocks on your door.
 You can read about your rights in English, Arabic, and Farsi.